Skip to content

 SAAD Program also provided capability building on corn production for the beneficiaries in August 2022 with the assistance of the Municipal Agricultural Office (MAO) of Magsaysay.

-Table 1.
-Corn Production Project FY 2020-2021 inputs for CACFAThe equipment drastically reduced the time for processing corn, as hours of manual labor are minimized to minutes of threshing and milling.
+The equipment drastically reduced the time for processing corn, as hours of manual labor are minimized to minutes of threshing and milling.

-Ngayon na may miller at thresher na kami, ang dali na mag-giling at mag-giik.
+Ngayon na may [corn] miller at thresher na kami, ang dali na mag-giling at mag-giik.
 Marami rin sa aming mga miyembro ang nahikayat na magtanim nang mas malawak dahil may gamit na kami para mas madaling makapagbenta,” Mr. de Juan said.

 (Now that we have corn miller and thresher, it is easier to mill and thresh.
 A lot of our members were encouraged to expand their land for corn production because we have the equipment for faster market opportunities.)